-When I was a teenager in the mid-1990s, I used to visit the London Trocadero on weekends.
-At the time it was home to a SegaWorld amusement arcade that included all sorts of games and indoor rides so it was easy to get lost in there for a while.
+When I was a teenager in the 1990s, I used to visit the London Trocadero on weekends.
+At the time it was home to a SegaWorld amusement arcade that included games and indoor rides so it was easy to get lost in there for a while.
 It started to change though when the venue was renamed to ‘Funland’ in 2000 and gradually we, along with other visitors, stopped coming.

 Fast-forward to 2019 and my department at work was organising its annual summer party.
 It turned out the director had decided this would held at Namco Funscape this year – part of the Bandai Namco group and just like how the Trocadero used to be when we were kids.
 So on an afternoon at the end July, we all cleared out of the office a few hours early, crammed ourselves onto a sweaty tube train and made our way over to Westminster for an evening of fun and games.

 The sense of nostalgia walking in was huge: the flashing lights and beep-boop sounds felt like returning to those weekend visits as a teenager.
 I was sad to see that the old ‘rocket’ escalator hadn’t made its way to the venue and we had to make do with standard escalators to take us down to the reserved area in the basement.
 A selection of pool and ping-pong tables had been set aside for us along with a private bar, and I think that made most of my colleagues forget their disappointment.

 After a couple of drinks and some time to cool off under the air-conditioning, Phil and I went back upstairs to check out what was on offer in the arcade.
 It felt smaller than the old centre at the Trocadero but was still as loud and had the familiar circular dodgems track situated in the middle of all the games.
 Although we gave that a miss, we did jump on Pac-Man and Connect 4 – and even found a Tomb Raider machine among all those dedicated to mobile titles like Flappy Bird.